Veterinary Medicine

 Credits 12.0

-This rotation occurs in the Equine and Bovine Center of the Midwestern University Animal Health Institute and at Chaparral Veterinary Medical Center.
+This rotation occurs in the Large Animal Clinic of the Animal Health Institute and at Chaparral Veterinary Medical Center.
 Students on the Equine Medicine and Surgery rotation will refine their knowledge and clinical skills in primary and referral equine medicine and surgery through a blend of institutional instruction, ambulatory practice, and private practice experience.

 VMEDG 1806: Farm Animal Primary Care